Wednesday, August 19, 2026 76°F Knoxville

 4. DISM /StartComponentCleanup: removes superseded components, frees disk space at the end

 Critical insight: DISM /RestoreHealth requires internet access to download components from Windows Update.
 On airgapped systems, you need to specify a local source (a mounted Windows ISO with a matching build).
-This script assumes internet connectivity — it's for endpoints, not isolated servers.
+This script assumes internet connectivity.
+It’s for endpoints, not isolated servers.

 Outcome